 Who Should Avoid the Keto Diet?

-“Anyone dependent on insulin — in other words, Type 1 diabetics — should not follow this pattern of eating,” notes Zarabi.
+"Anyone dependent on insulin — in other words, people with Type 1 diabetes — should not follow this pattern of eating," notes Zarabi.
 After all, the diet lowers insulin levels.

 Anyone who struggles with adherence to a long-term protocol or is resistant to meal prep may also not be the best candidate.